 - Pre-heat oven to 400 degrees.
-Spay a 9-inch cake pan (see notes) with non-stick spray and lightly flour.
+Spray a 9-inch cake pan (see notes) with non-stick spray and lightly flour.

 - Pour dry cherries into a small sauce pan, fill with water until just covered.
 Bring to a simmer on the stove top, allow to simmer for 5 minutes, strain and set aside.
 Spread almonds on a sheet pan and lightly toast in the oven, about 2 - 3 minutes.

 - Whisk together flour, baking powder, baking soda and salt in a small bowl.
-In the bowl of a stank mixer beat together sugar and olive oil until well combined, add vanilla extract and egg.
+In the bowl of a stand mixer beat together sugar and butter until well combined, add vanilla extract and egg.
 Beat well.

 - At low speed, mix in flour mixture in 3 batches, alternating with buttermilk, beginning and ending with flour, and mixing until just combined.
 Fold in cherries and toasted almonds.
 Pour into prepared pan.

-- In a small bowl combine all ingredients except olive oil.
+- In a small bowl combine all ingredients except butter.
 Mix together using a fork, slowly add olive oil while mixing with fork.
 Using your hands press together crumb mixture to form larger crumbs.
 Sprinkle over cake mixture.

 - Bake in the oven at 400 degrees until cake test comes our clean, about 25 - 30 minutes.

 - Let cool in pan for 10 minutes.